CarlosHenriqueWebdev/CarlosHenriqueWebdev/README.md

 ![](https://komarev.com/ghpvc/?username=CarlosHenriqueWebdev)

-Results-driven UI/UX Designer, QA Tester, and Frontend Developer with 4+ years of experience crafting seamless user experiences, improving system stability, and optimizing workflows.
+I'm a results-driven UI/UX Designer, QA Tester, and Frontend Developer with 4+ years of experience crafting seamless user experiences, improving system stability, and optimizing workflows.
 Proven track record of reducing defects by 40% and boosting engagement by 35% through intuitive design and robust testing.

 ## 🔧 Technologies & Tools